CharlieBignell/todo/README.md

 # Completionist

-A simple to-do application created by Charlie Bignell
+This is a very simple to-do list application created with the sole purpose of getting used to Github.